Peter Parker, the Spectacular Spider-Man #25-31

 While he's blind, Spider-Man finds that his spider-sense has become heightened, and he's able to use it, per a narration capsule, like Daredevil's radar sense.
 But eventually his sight returns to him.
 It's said he spends the night on a couch at Murdock's storefront office before returning to his apartment.
 When he gets there, he finds a scene.

 Others speculate that whoever is after Peter is angry about something he did as a photographer, but Peter knows there's also the Spider-Man angle to consider.
-Hector Ayala offers to let Peter crash at his place the next evening after clash, and Peter agrees since Hector is publicly known to be the White Tiger and more likely to be able to defend himself than Peter's other friends.
+Hector Ayala offers to let Peter crash at his place the next evening after class, and Peter agrees since Hector is publicly known to be the White Tiger and more likely to be able to defend himself than Peter's other friends.
 However, when Peter goes to where they were supposed to meet up after classes, Hector has already been knocked out by Carrion...

 ...and Peter is attacked as well.